jjmin321/Go_studybook/README.md

 This files are used for my GOLANG study In addition would like to using for others GOLANG study.

-GO_Files/StudyBook - This space is provide you a lot of golang grammar and skill.
+GO_Files/StudyBook - This space is provide you a lot of golang syntax and skill.
 You can study golang through this space.

 GO_Files/WorkBook - This space is provide you a lot of golang questions.
 You can check your golang skill through this space.